avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

 * product.html: Interactive heatmaps of the metabolic summaries
 * product.tsv: Tables to reproduce the heatmaps of above

-Let's check the main summary of genomic stats:
+Let's check the summary of genomic stats:

 ```bash
 [bio326-21-0@login dram.genome_summaries.GoodQualityMAGs.dir]$ more genome_stats.tsv